MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/advanced-concepts/device-portal-api-reference.md

 Sets HTTPS requirements for the Device Portal.

 Parameters
-* required : yes, no or default
+* required: yes, no or default

 ## Holographic Perception